GoogleChrome/ip-protection/Masked-Domain-List.md

 somoaudience.com                                 | PRPosting                                                      | Not Impacted By Script Blocking
 paid-to-promote.net                              | Paid-To-Promote.net                                            | Not Impacted By Script Blocking
 papayads.net                                     | PapayAds                                                       | Not Impacted By Script Blocking
+parklogic.com                                    | ParkLogic                                                      | Not Impacted By Script Blocking
 cdn.luckylabs.io                                 | Parka Solutions                                                | Entire Domain Blocked
 parsely.com                                      | Parse.ly                                                       | Not Impacted By Script Blocking
 pepperjam.com                                    | Partnerize                                                     | Not Impacted By Script Blocking